nebuly-ai/optimate/apps/accelerate/speedster/README.md

 import torchvision.models as models from speedster import optimize_model

-#1 Provide input model and data
+#1 Provide input model and data (we support PyTorch Dataloaders and custom input, see the docs to learn more)
 model = models.resnet50()
 input_data = [((torch.randn(1, 3, 256, 256), ), torch.tensor([0])) for _ in range(100)]